queueRAM/ti80_calculator/README.md

 2. Pin 80 is unconnected, but strobes low for the duration of every external bus access (ROM, RAM, LCD)
 3. Pin 52 is connected to a pull-up resistor R2 (1MΩ) so likely some sort of input.
 Tying this to GND doesn’t have obvious side effects
 4. Pin 50 is wired out to a test pad, but not anything else.
 Monitoring it, seems to remain high
-5. J5 shorts one of the diodes used for reverse battery protection.
+5. J5 shorts one of the diodes used for reverse polarity protection.
 This diode would like cause additional voltage drop and calculator becoming unusable due to the lower voltage powering the LCD
 6. Calculator remains powered with only one battery installed, preserving the contents of SRAM.
 The slide switch in the battery compartment keeps /RST asserted while changing batteries.
 However, if manually de-asserted, the CPU, RAM, and ROM continue to run properly at 3V.
 The contrast of the LCD makes it unusable in this state.
 7. J17/J18 control which CPU pin is connected to ROM /CE (fitted J17 = pin 18, not-fitted J18 = pin 43)